KeminaPera/Effective-Java-/di-4-zhang-ff1a-lei-he-jie-kou/di-19-tiao-ff1a-ruo-yao-she-ji-ji-cheng-ff0c-ze-ti-gong-wen-dang-shuo-ming-ff0c-fou-ze-jin-zhi-ji-cheng.md

 The only way to test a class designed for inheritance is to write subclasses.
 If you omit a crucial protected member, trying to write a subclass will make the omission painfully obvious.
 Conversely, if several subclasses are written and none uses a protected member, you should probably make it private.
 Experience shows that three subclasses are usually sufficient to test an extendable class.
 One or more of these subclasses should be written by someone other than the superclass author.

+When you design for inheritance a class that is likely to achieve wide use, realize that you are committing forever to the self-use patterns that you document and to the implementation decisions implicit in its protected methods and fields.
+These commitmentscan make it difficult or impossible to improve the performance or functionality of the class in a subsequent release.
+Therefore, you must test your class by writing subclasses before you release it.